 , i_hash

-MappedType - Analogous to the i_keyclass parameter.i_valpro
+MappedType - Analogous to the i_keyclass, except for comparison and hash funcs.i_valpro

 i_val